tensorflow/tensorflow/tensorflow/tools/lib_package/README.md

 API](https://www.tensorflow.org/guide/extend/cc)
 provides mechanisms for constructing and executing a data flow graph.
 This is a higher level API based on the C API that allows user to train and inference existing models with C++.

-The following commands:
+The following command:

 ```sh
 bazel build --config opt //tensorflow/tools/lib_package:libtensorflow_cc
 ```

-test and produce the archive at `bazel-bin/tensorflow/tools/lib_package/libtensorflow_cc.tar.gz`, which can be distributed and installed using something like:
+produces the archive at `bazel-bin/tensorflow/tools/lib_package/libtensorflow_cc.tar.gz`, which can be distributed and installed using something like: